Arthur J. Bressan Jr.: Gay USA (documentary, 1977)

 Bressan's Gay USA, restored in 2019, was a technical and thematic elaboration upon his 1972 short documentary Coming Out.
 Shot in one day across five cities by twenty-five different camera operators (all under Bressan's technical supervision), the documentary mostly consists of a variety of aerial shots and close-up interviews of the participants of the various Pride celebrations across the country.

-The total budget for Gay USA was around the 8000 USD mark, which included the crew, equipment and the post-production phase that lasted approximately two months.
+The total budget for Gay USA was around the US$8000 mark, which included the crew, equipment and the post-production phase that lasted approximately two months.
 Word of the film spread across various queer communities in the country, notably San Francisco, where it premiered in 1977.
 Harvey Milk, the first openly gay elected official in the United States, helped spread awareness for the film by selling premiere tickets at his shop, Castro Camera.

 Bressan's intention for the film was to be non-threatening and educational whilst also demonstrating the stakes and risks related to being a member of the queer community.
 Bressan has noted the 1977 Dade County referendum vote to repeal anti-discrimination laws as his main inspiration for Gay USA.
-He cited that many of his friends felt ashamed of their homosexuality following the repeal of the laws, which he wised to combat by validating their existence and history.
+He cited that many of his friends felt ashamed of their homosexuality following the repeal of the laws, which he wished to combat by validating their existence and history.
 One of the main proponents of the anti-discrimination law repeal was pop singer and Save Our Children coalition president Anita Bryant, who is implicitly compared to Adolf Hitler, Joseph Stalin and Ku Klux Klan members in the film.

 Gay USA contains a historical sequence that depicts the little-known genocide of queer individuals in Germany during the early stages of the Third Reich.
 In the wake of events such as the 1977 Dade County referendum vote, there was a growing fear amongst queer individuals that more of their fundamental freedoms would be taken away.
 Bressan found it important to incorporate this sequence into the film as to remind the queer population of their history, using their existing fear to motivate a more powerful progressive agenda.

-Bressan submitted Gay USA to the Academy of Motion Picture Arts and Sciences in hopes of winning an Oscar in the 1978 feature documentary category.
+Bressan submitted Gay USA to the Academy of Motion Picture Arts and Sciences in hopes of winning an Oscar in the 1977 feature documentary category.
 The film was not nominated.